audleman/crypto/README.md

-# btcexplore

-Fun with bitcoin!
+Fun with crypto!
+My personal development around Bitcoin and Ethereum

+# Bitcoin

+bitcoin!
 This projects is composed of three components:

 - A full Bitcoin node
 - Backend, written in Django